Variations on five-dimensional sphere packings: From kissing configurations to sphere packings

 \item Two points with adjacent colors must have distance at least $\sqrt{5}/2$ between them.

 \item Two points with opposite colors must have distance at least $1$ between them. \end{enumerate} A \emph{valid} coloring is one that satisfies these constraints.
-One can check that if a valid four-colored point configuration has $\delta$ points per unit area in $\R^2$, then the corresponding sphere packing in $\R^5$ has packing density
+If a valid four-colored point configuration has $\delta$ points per unit area in $\R^2$, then the corresponding sphere packing in $\R^5$ has packing density given by

-In particular, matching the density of the $D_5$ root lattice amounts to achieving $\delta=1$.
+Here, we are multiplying the volume of a sphere of radius $\sqrt{2}/2$ in $\R^5$ with the point densities of the four-colored point configuration in $\R^2$ and the $D_3$ root lattice in $\R^3$.
+In particular, matching the packing density of the $D_5$ root lattice amounts to achieving $\delta=1$.
 Presumably it is impossible to achieve $\delta>1$:

 \begin{conjecture} For every valid four-colored point configuration $C$ in $\R^2$,

 \end{conjecture}

 We do not have a proof of this conjecture, but because it is fundamentally two-dimensional, we expect it to be more tractable than the full optimality of $D_5$ as a sphere packing.